pmterry/OHS60/OHS60_class_messages.md

 ## Start of site, 08/31/16

+## 06/25/19

+Re: new members

+The more the merrier!
+Welcome aboard.

+From
+billmarep

+## 06/25/19

+Re: new members

+ Welcome both of you.
+Good to stay in touch thanks to Darrell.
+JANET

+From
+Janet JOHNSON

+## 06/25/19

+new members

+We have two classmates that want to join our network:

+Claudette Nelson Kelley   lives in North Platte, NE claudettekelley148@yahoo.com

+Kay Plummer Kimberly lives at Big Springs.
+NE kaykimberly41@gmail.com

+Darrell Pierce

 ## 06/04/2019

 Phyllis Larson

 What a sorry end for such a nice person.
 She deserved better.
 JANET

 ## 06/02/2019